 1. Obtaining employment on the basis of false or misleading information.

-2. Stealing, removing or defacing Sentry Installations LLC property or a co-worker's property, and/or disclosure of confidential business information.
+2. Stealing, removing or defacing Sentry Installations, LLC property or a co-worker's property, and/or disclosure of confidential business information.

-3. Completing another employee's time records.
+3. Falsely reporting your or another employee's time records.

 4. Violation of safety rules and policies.
+(See Safety Manual for further explanation)

-5. Fighting, threatening or disrupting the work of others or other violations of Sentry Installations LLC's Workplace Violence Policy.
+5. Fighting, threatening or disrupting the work of others or other violations of Sentry Installations, LLC's Workplace Violence Policy.

 6. Failure to follow lawful instructions of a Supervisor.